Table of Content

 What Is the SR626SW Battery

-The SR626SW battery is a 1.55V silver oxide button cell designed specifically for low-drain, high-precision electronic applications.
+SR626SW is a 1.55V silver oxide button cell commonly used in low-drain precision devices, according to manufacturer technical data for SR626SW / 377 cells.
 Unlike alkaline button cells, silver oxide chemistry maintains an exceptionally stable output voltage throughout most of its service life.

 Key characteristics include: